coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 ------------

-The backtracking commands described in this section can only be used interactively, they cannot be part of a vernacular file loaded via ``Load`` or compiled by ``coqc``.
+The backtracking commands described in this section can only be used interactively, they cannot be part of a Coq file loaded via ``Load`` or compiled by ``coqc``.